ARK1998/journalApp/ReadMe.md

-Run mvn clean install in the terminal or use IntelliJ's Maven panel to build the project.
+Run mvn clean install in the terminal or use IntelliJ’s Maven panel.